Rodrigo Sánchez Sienra

 Fribourg, Switzerland

 Welcome!
-I’m a PhD candidate at the Swiss Graduate School of Public Administration (IDHEAP), University of Lausanne.
+I’m a PhD candidate at the Swiss Graduate School of Public Administration (IDHEAP), University of Lausanne, expected to graduate in Fall 2026.

 My research focuses on immigration and integration.
-I use causal inference methods to study how migrants and refugees integrate into host societies — from cash-based interventions for Venezuelan immigrants in Peru to the effects of refugee status on social and economic outcomes in Greece.
+I use causal inference methods to study how migrants and refugees integrate into host societies.
+My work ranges from evaluating cash-based interventions for Venezuelan immigrants in Peru to designing and running a randomized controlled trial on how legal information provision affects integration outcomes of refugees in Greece.
 I’m also interested in education policy, particularly how tracking systems shape public opinion and inequality.

-Before my PhD, I spent two years as a Pre-Doctoral Fellow at the Immigration Policy Lab at ETH Zürich (2021–2023).
+I am a Research Affiliate at the Immigration Policy Lab at ETH Zürich, where I previously spent two years as a Pre-Doctoral Fellow (2021–2023).
 I hold an MA in Economics from Central European University (2020) and a BA in Economics from Kansas State University (2018).

 Selected Publications